The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

     message: "Updated to be consistent with our Discord RPR Resources page. "
 qna:
   - question: Which Potion/Food should RPR use?
     answer: The highest available Strength potion.
-Currently, that is **Grade 8 Tincture of Strength**.
-Current food is **Baked Eggplant.** Always use High Quality!
+Currently, that is **Grade 1 Gemdraught of Strength**.
+Current food is **Vegetable Soup.** Always use High Quality!
-  - question: Why do we use Arcane Circle halfway through the GCD instead of in the second weave space?
+  - question: Why is my Plentiful Harvest clipping in the AC 3rd GCD Opener?
     answer: Plentiful Harvest cannot be used for 6.7s after using Arcane Circle.
 You must early weave it or it will cause a clip if used where it is in the openers.
 The only way to avoid clipping if you do not early weave Arcane Cirlce is for Plentiful Harvest, and therefore your burst, to be delayed one additional GCD.
 Both clipping and delaying are worse than early weaving Arcane Circle.
 It will still clip at GCD speeds of 2.47 and faster.
-  - question: Why do we use Arcane Circle so early in the opener when it is misaligned from other buffs?
-    answer: Due to the nature of Plentiful Harvest being tied to Arcane Circle, we are forced to use Arcane Circle early in the opener in order to fit the most potency under buffs.
-If we do Arcane Circle later, Plentiful Harvest is available later, meaning we end up pushing the end of our opener out of raid buffs, especially 15s raid buffs.
-We compromise by taking a small hit to buff alignment for the opener for more potency under the party's raid buffs.
-We correct this at the two minute buff window by entering the Double Enshroud sequence at 6s left on Arcane Circle cooldown instead of the standard 9s left.
-This pushes Arcane Circle back into alignment for the rest of the fight.
-See the Two Minute Burst Window section of the Advanced Guide for more details.
+If you're entirely sure that youre pressing Arcane Cirlce as soon as possible, and do not have a GCD speed of 2.47 or faster, then it could be a ping related issue.
   - question: How do we properly use Harvest Moon/Harpe?
     answer: Harpe should be used prepull in the opener and when you are forced out of melee range for at least one GCD, provided it is not possible to keep